theochem/iodata/docs/getting_started.rst

   For example. a bond length in angstrom is printed as "Bond length / Å".
   Expressing this with IOData's conventions gives ``print("Bond length in Angstrom:", bond_length /  angstrom)``

-(This is rather different from the ASE conventions.)